Mungo National Park

-Mungo National Park is a protected national park that is located in south-western New South Wales, in eastern Australia.
+Mungo National Park is a protected national park in south-western New South Wales, in eastern Australia.
 The 110967 ha national park is situated approximately 875 km west of Sydney in the Balranald Shire.

-Mungo National Park is the traditional meeting place of the Muthi Muthi, Nyiampaar and Barkinji Aboriginal Nations.
-People are no longer able to climb the sand dunes by themselves as stricter rules have been enforced, all visitors groups need to be accompanied by an accredited tour guide to access the sand dunes.
+Mungo National Park is the traditional meeting place of the Muthi Muthi, Nyiampaar and Barkinji Aboriginal nations.
+People are no longer able to climb the sand dunes by themselves as strict rules have been enforced; all visitors groups need to be accompanied by an accredited tour guide to access the sand dunes.